211th Pontoon-Bridge Brigade

-The 211th Pontoon-Bridge Brigade (MUNA7147) is a brigade level military unit of the Ukrainian Support Forces, part of the Armed Forces of Ukraine.
-It was established as a regiment on 3 April 2022, but was expanded to a brigade in February 2024 and has seen action during the Russian invasion of Ukraine.
+The 211th Pontoon-Bridge Brigade (MUNA7147) is a brigade level military unit of the Ukrainian Support Forces of the Armed Forces of Ukraine.
+It was established as a regiment on 3 April 2022, but was expanded to a brigade in February 2024 and has seen action during the full scale invasion of Ukraine.

 History

 The 211th Pontoon-Bridge Brigade was first established as the 210th Pontoon-Bridge Regiment on 3 April 2022 in Khmelnytskyi Oblast, on the basis of the 48th Engineering Brigade, later expanded to a brigade in February 2024.

 In 2022, the brigade's battalions performed combat missions including the establishment and maintenance of Pontoon Bridges in Kherson Oblast, Mykolaiv Oblast, Donetsk Oblast, Poltava Oblast and Kharkiv Oblast.
 At the end of August 2022, pontoon crossings and false bridges were built by the regiment during the 2022 Kherson counteroffensive.
 At the end of 2022, it installed heavy mechanized bridges during the Battle of Bakhmut, saw combat during the Battle of Izium and in Kramatorsk, and restored damaged equipment in Mykolaiv Oblast.
 In March 2023, it established a crossing over the Ingulets River.
 Two soldiers of the brigade (Grigoriev Alexei Igorovich and Oleksandr Yuriyovych Misyura) were killed in combat on 21 November 2023 in Kherson Oblast as a result of a UAV strike.
 A soldier of the brigade (Tulaydan Yuri Yurievich) was killed as a result of a Russian missile attack on Poltava on 3 September 2024.